Quick Summary

 “Our leadership team includes Ramesh Kumar (CEO), who has 10+ years of experience in retail management, and Priya Sharma (CFO), a Chartered Accountant specializing in SME finance.”

 Indian Context: If your business qualifies for MSME status, mention it here along with any certifications.
+This forms a key component in the elements of business plan layout.

 This section explains what you’re selling and why customers should choose you over competitors.